 Author Archive: Susan

-Susan Harris started this blog and the Greenbelt Maryland Youtube Channel in 2012 in order to get to know her new community and have some fun.
+Susan Harris started this blog and the Greenbelt Maryland Youtube Channel in 2012 to get to know her new community and have some fun.

-Retired from garden writing and teaching, she still blogs at Garden Rant.
+Retired from garden writing and teaching, she still blogs at the award-winning blog Garden Rant.

 Susan's primary project in retirement is DC Gardens, a nonprofit media campaign promoting public gardens and gardening in the DC area and Good Gardening Videos, a nonprofit, ad-free website for curated gardening videos.